shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-01-15-jquery-file-upload.markdown

 </script>
 {% endhighlight %}

-At the start of this code a div for progress bar has added.As your files get uploaded this progress bar would display the progress.As we are providing green color to progress bar so make sure that your background color shouldn't be green.
+At the start of this code a div for progress bar has added.
+As your files get uploaded this progress bar would display the progress.
+As we are providing green color to progress bar so make sure that your background color shouldn't be green.

-Using this you can upload multiple files.In this case files get uploaded to the server one by one and response would be returned from server for each file.The data which server should return on uploading should be of format:
+Using this you can upload multiple files.
+In this case files get uploaded to the server one by one and response would be returned from server for each file.
+The data which server should return on uploading should be of format:

 {% highlight ruby %}